 It’s that time of year!
 Officially very cold outside, presents being bought and children almost home for Christmas holidays.
 We’ve got the perfect way to get into the festive spirit and keep the little ones occupied for a few hours, allowing them to be as creative as they want.
 Our gingerbread mix takes the hassle out of making a gingerbread house so that you can have more time building and decorating.
-We decided to make two little houses instead of one big one and used this template from BBC Good Food.
+We decided to make two little houses instead of one big one and used this template.
 If you just wanted to make one house and some people, then use one mix but for two houses and extra biscuits, you’ll want to use two mixes.

 Please read the recipe fully before starting to make the houses as it’s full of tips and ideas to make your gingerbread house even more impressive.